Hide Search Bar

 Our maths curriculum supports a mastery approach to teaching and learning.
 The curriculum overviews have number at their heart.
 A lot of time is purposely given to reinforcing number in order to build competency.
 Children who have an excellent grasp of number make better mathematicians.
 Spending longer on mastering key units will build a child’s confidence and help secure understanding.

-The aim is to stay in the key stage and focus on depth rather than move onto content which belongs in a higher year group.
+The aim is to stay in the Key Stage and focus on depth rather than move onto content which belongs in a higher year group.
 This approach provides plenty of opportunities to build reasoning and problem solving elements into the curriculum.
 For more guidance on teaching for mastery, visit the NCETM website at www.ncetm.org.uk/resources/47230.

 The scheme has been designed to give sufficient time for teachers to explore concepts in depth, rather than covering it superficially and then coming back to it several times.